prasanth59/Genre-Identification-on-Gutenberg-corpus/README.md

 ### Pre-processing
 The content of the books was procvided in form of html files.
 To parse the html files and extract the textual content BeautifulSoup library was used.
-To perform the basic pre-processing steps on the textual content of the book we have used spacy nlp pipeline.
+Spacy nlp pipeline was used later to perform the basic pre-processing steps on the textual content of the book.

 ### Feature Extraction